darkstar62/ha-sammy-the-siren/README.md

 Notes:
 1. If you can't find it in the integration list, make sure you've successfully installed the integration and rebooted.
 If so, try clearing the browser cache.
 2. If your API location is an IP address, make sure it's static or assign a static DHCP lease for it.
 Location changes will require you to re-add the integration.
-3. This integration omly supports http.
+3. This integration only supports http.

 ## Usage